yottapanda/website/content/posts/outdated-ai.md

 While I enjoy raw SQL, this seamless, Pythonic way of interacting with the database is a joy to work with.

-We opted for the ORM option since it allowed us to declaratively write our database Schema and have Alembic automatically generate migrations when we changed it.
+We opted for the ORM option since it allowed us to declaratively write our database schema and have Alembic automatically generate migrations when we changed it.

 ## LLMs Make Us FAST